swagger-api/swagger-codegen/README.md

 Check out [Swagger-Spec](https://github.com/swagger-api/swagger-spec) for additional information about the Swagger project, including additional libraries with support for other languages and more.

+## Customizations
+This fork is modified with the following fixes to make it more suitable for consuming OAuth APIs with complex schemas.
+Currently, these fixes have only been rolled out to **Ruby**, **Python 2.7.x**, **Java**, and **PHP**.

+- Serialization
+	- Nested complex containers can be serialized.
+	- DAOs in complex containers can be serialized.
+- OAuth 2 standard
+	- Authentication methods are now generated at `{{operations}}` level.
+	- The `Authorization` header automatically gets populated with `Bearer [token]` when the `oauth2` operation is present.
+- Bug fixes
+	- Java style `Outer$Inner` stripped from other languages.
+	- Python fixed "petstore" nomenclature replaced with generic name.

 ## Compatibility
 The Swagger Specification has undergone 3 revisions since initial creation in 2010.
 The swagger-codegen project has the following compatibilies with the swagger specification: